azxno/Booster-Raider/README.md

 # Booster-Raider

-Tool to Nuke a Discord server, has a Bot Token and a Server ID.
+`test `Tool to Nuke a Discord server, has a Bot Token and a Server ID.
 V1.0